Yaciuk/Front-end-Developer-Interview-Questions/src/questions/javascript-questions.md

   https://codegainz.com/this-keyword-es5-vs-es6-functions-javascript/#:~:text=When%20es6%20was%20released%2C%20it,declared%20in%20it's%20outer%20scope.

+* 4. New Binding : The last rule exists for this binding.The function that is called with new operator when the code new Foo(…) is executed, the following things happen:

+1- An empty object is created and referenced by this variable, inheriting the prototype of the function.

+2- Properties and methods are added to the object referenced by this.

+3- The newly created object referenced by this is returned at the end implicitly (if no other object was returned explicitly).

+function Foo() {

+	  // 1- create a new object using the object literal var this = {};

+	  // 2- add properties and methods

+	    this.name = 'Osama';
+		this.say = function () {
+		return "I am " + this.name;
+	   };

+	  // 3-

+	  	return this;
+}

+var name = 'Ahmed';
+var result = new Foo();
+console.log(result.name);  //3

+By calling Foo() with new in front of it, we’ve constructed a new object and set that new object as the this for the call of foo().

 * Explain how prototypal inheritance works.

 Prototypical inheritance allows us to reuse the properties or methods from one JavaScript object to another through a reference pointer function.
 All JavaScript objects inherit properties and methods from a prototype: Date objects inherit from Date. prototype .